amahi/ios/README.md

 ### Pods
 - [Alamofire](https://github.com/Alamofire/Alamofire): Elegant HTTP Networking in Swift

 - [EVReflection](https://github.com/evermeer/EVReflection): Reflection based (Dictionary, CKRecord, NSManagedObject, Realm, JSON and XML) object mapping with extensions for Alamofire

 - [IQKeyboardManagerSwift](https://github.com/hackiftekhar/IQKeyboardManager): Codeless drop-in universal library allows to prevent issues of keyboard sliding up and cover UITextField/UITextView with one line of code

 - [MBProgressHUD](https://github.com/jdg/MBProgressHUD): It is an iOS drop-in class that displays a translucent HUD with an indicator and/or labels while work is being done in a background thread.

 - [MobileVLCKit](https://code.videolan.org/videolan/VLCKit.git): It is an Objective-C wrapper for libvlc's external interface on iOS.

 - [SkyFloatingLabelTextField](https://github.com/Skyscanner/SkyFloatingLabelTextField): A beautiful and flexible text field control implementation of "Float Label Pattern".
 Written in Swift.

+- [LightBox](https://github.com/hyperoslo/Lightbox): Provides a convenient and easy to use image viewer for iOS app, packed with with features like swipe left/right to change, double tap to zoom, pinch to zoom, caching etc.

 ## Support